yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     ```

     > [!NOTE]
-    > You decide which cluster password you want to use, the pods that want to join to your cluster need such password, that prevents your JBoss EAP cluster is not messed up with any pod that are not under your control and ask to join.
+    > You decide the cluster password you want to use, the pods that want to join to your cluster need such a password.
+Using a password prevents that any pods that are not under your control can join to your JBoss EAP cluster.

     > [!NOTE]
-    > You could have noticed from the above config map that we are not supplying the database Hostname and Port.
+    > You may have noticed from the above secret that we are not supplying the database Hostname and Port.
 That's not necessary.
-If you take a closer look at the application Helm Chart file, you will see that the database Hostname and Port are passed by using the following notations \$(MSSQLSERVER_SERVICE_HOST) and \$(MSSQLSERVER_SERVICE_PORT).
-This is a standard OpenShift notation that will make the application variables (MSSQLSERVER_HOST, MSSQLSERVER_PORT) get assigned to the values of pod environment variables (MSSQLSERVER_SERVICE_HOST, MSSQLSERVER_SERVICE_PORT) available at runtime, which are passed by OpenShift when the pod is launched.
+If you take a closer look at the Helm Chart application file, you will see that the database Hostname and Port are passed by using the following notations \$(MSSQLSERVER_SERVICE_HOST) and \$(MSSQLSERVER_SERVICE_PORT).
+This is a standard OpenShift notation that will ensure the application variables (MSSQLSERVER_HOST, MSSQLSERVER_PORT) get assigned to the values of the pod environment variables (MSSQLSERVER_SERVICE_HOST, MSSQLSERVER_SERVICE_PORT) that are available at runtime.
+Pod environment variable are passed by OpenShift when the pod is launched.
 These variables are available to any pod because we have created a Service to expose the SQL server in the previous steps.

 2. Open the OpenShift console and navigate to the developer view (in the `</> Developer` perspective in the left hand menu)

     ![OpenShift console developer view](./media/howto-deploy-java-eap-app/console_developer_view.png)

-3. Once you are in the `</> Developer` perspective, ensure you have selected the `eap-demo` project at the projects combo box.
+3. Once you are in the `</> Developer` perspective, ensure you have selected the `eap-demo` project at the `Project` combo box.

     ![OpenShift console project combo box](./media/howto-deploy-java-eap-app/console_project_combo_box.png)